 Resources in reference often stand as keys to items in the circulating collections.
 Selected reference items that do not circulate may be housed outside the Reference Area as a matter of convenience.
 In the case of continuations, recent volumes may be kept in the Reference Area while superseded issues are kept in the stacks.
 Reference items that receive particularly heavy usage or are at high risk of theft, mutilation, etc. may be placed on permanent reserve at the Circulation Desk.
 Reference works that are frequently used by librarians may be shelved in the Ready Reference Area by the Reference Desk.

 The librarians have primary responsibility for overseeing selection of materials for the reference collection.
-The Associate University Librarian for Public Services and Collection Development coordinates selection activities in cooperation with other librarians and faculty.
+The Associate University Librarian for Collections, Teaching, and Research coordinates selection activities in cooperation with other librarians and faculty.